 On December 19, the WAi Championship finals were held in conjunction with the 2025 Year-End Party.
 A variety of side events organized by the HR team took place before the finals, and the atmosphere on site was electric right from the start.

-In one corner of the venue, a photo booth was set up, where attendees could take commemorative photos at the photo zone and the “Life’s Four Shots” station.
-Thanks to the thoughtful decorations that added to the Christmas atmosphere, a steady stream of people came by to capture memories with their colleagues.
+In one corner of the event venue, a photo booth was set up, where attendees could take commemorative photos at the photo zone and the “Four-Cut Photo” station.
+Thanks to the thoughtful decorations that added to the Christmas atmosphere, a steady stream of people visited the photo booth to capture memories with their colleagues.

 And now, the WAi Championship Finals are officially underway!

-The WAi Championship Finals, held with everyone gathered together for the first time in a long while
+The WAi Championship Finals, held with everyone gathered together for the first time in a while

 A solo exhibition held in real time on the WAi app

 We used the ‘WAi’ app for the entire process—from solving the multiple-choice, open-ended, and true-or-false questions within the allotted time to checking the answers together.
-Whenever we had a question while solving the problems, we could quickly ask WAi and get hints about the correct answers!
+If we had any questions while working on the problems, we could quickly ask WAi and even get hints about the correct answers!

-In the team events, we put the WAi app aside for a moment and played a series of games that required teamwork and quick thinking.
+In the team competition, participants put the WAi app aside for a moment as they played a series of games that required teamwork and quick thinking.

-From a personality quiz where participants had to guess who was in the photos based on childhood pictures of Wadiz, to a K-pop quiz where they had to identify song titles by listening to the tracks, the atmosphere on the floor grew even more lively as team members put their heads together to participate.
+From a personality quiz where participants had to guess who was in the photos based on childhood pictures of Wadiz, to a K-pop quiz where they had to identify song titles, the atmosphere on the floor grew even more lively as team members put their heads together to participate.

 Which racer claimed the ultimate victory in the WAi Championship?

-After all the intense races had concluded, and before the overall winner was announced, CEO Shin Hye-sung shared a brief reflection on the WAi Championship, saying, “This championship was an opportunity for all our members to participate directly and work together to shape the way we work with AI.”
+After all the intense races had concluded, and before the announcement of the overall winner, CEO Shin Hye-sung shared a brief reflection on the WAi Championship, saying, “This championship was an opportunity for all our members to participate directly and work together to shape the way we work with AI.”

-A commemorative photo of Pro Kang Won-hye, who took first place overall, and the CEO, holding their round-trip air tickets to Tokyo 📸
+Here’s a photo of Pro Kang Won-hye, who took first place overall, and the CEO, posing with their prize: round-trip air tickets to Tokyo 📸

-And now, we’re announcing the long-awaited overall winner!
+And now, we’re announcing the long-awaited overall first-place winner!

 Throughout the preliminary and final rounds, the person who consistently and accurately worked alongside WAi was Kang Won-hye from the Service Design Team.